abhilash-8/ogg_get_rptfile/README.md

 REPEXT      - Refers is the name is either an extract or Replicat

 # Pre-requisites
-The availablity of the .netrc file for curl Authentication is needed
+1) The availablity of the .netrc file for curl Authentication is needed
+2) jq is needed for JSON parsing
+3) Python 2.7.5 or higher (preferably) to use json.tool

 # Example